Debugging Concurrent Programs

 #2 BankAccount::transfer_from (this=..., other=..., amount=1) at transfer.cpp:13

-For complex projects, manually reading thread apply all bt output is exhausting.
-You can write a simple GDB Python script to extract all threads waiting for locks and the mutex addresses they are waiting on:
+For complex projects, manually parsing the output of thread apply all bt is tedious.
+We can write a simple GDB Python script to extract all threads waiting on locks and the addresses of the mutexes they are waiting for:

 # save as deadlock_detector.py